 Dysplasia clinic adds to a growing program of specialty care

-For Houston’s working families, accessing specialty medical services outside of their primary doctor’s office can be difficult.
-Limited appointment times often conflict with inflexible work schedules, and finding transportation across town is time consuming and expensive.
-Cost is also a factor for many patients, especially those who are uninsured.
+For Houston’s working families, accessing specialty medical services outside their primary doctor’s office can be difficult.
+Limited appointment times often conflict with inflexible work schedules, and finding transportation across town is time-consuming and expensive.
+Cost is also a factor for many patients, especially those uninsured.

 “We hope to remove the barriers to care that often cause patients to delay treatment,” says Dr. Briscoe.
 “By offering specialty services within a patient’s primary care home, the medical system becomes more welcoming and a little less complex.”

-Expanded services made possible through strong medical partnerships
+Expanded services are made possible through strong medical partnerships

 A strong, existing partnership between Vecino and Houston Methodist will allow the transition of the dysplasia clinic to take place without interrupting care.
 Services will continue at previous levels, with staffing by Dr. Michael Pirics and Dr. Konrad Harms, attending gynecologists at Houston Methodist, as well as Houston Methodist OB residents.
 Houston Methodist is providing the specialty equipment necessary to operate the clinic.